isabella232/net-redirect-call/readme.md

 ## Configure your app
 Once you have a phone number—in my case, +1 213-454-0537—assign it to your app by clicking on the pen and then Voice:
 ![configure your app](images/configureapp.png)
-Enter a callbackurl.
+Enter a callback url.
 This is the URL the Sinch service will hit when there is a call happening associated with your app.

 ## Code
 This service is going to have two endpoints: one for associating a caller id with a specific phone number to call and one for the actual callback URL for the Sinch backend.